2027 Dairy - Judging Process

 JUDGING PROCESS

-The judging to select the national winner from the finalists will take place in late March/early April and the process involves:
+The judging to select the winner from the finalists will take place in late March/early April.

-• Judges will continue their judging assessment through their attendance at the field day and the content and standard of presentation during the field day will be taken into consideration.
+• Judges will be in attendance at the field day and the content and standard of presentation during the field day may be taken into consideration, however the field day is not part of the judging process, e.g., should the field day be unable to go ahead due to unforeseen circumstances, this will not impact the judging process.

 Judging will be based on: